martinschne/masterschool-mini-projects/README.md

 ## Usage

-To use this project, run the following command - `python animals_web_generator.py`.
+To use this program, run the following command - `python animals_web_generator.py`.
 Then follow the instructions in terminal window.